Safety Zones 1 (LCES)

 - Location has been reassessed in relation to line work progress, fatigue, changes in fire behavior, and arrival of additional resources.

 - For radiant heat only, the distance separation between the firefighter and the flames must be at least four times the maximum flame height.
 This distance must be maintained on all sides if the fire has ability to burn completely around the safety zone.
 Convective heat from wind and/or terrain influences will increase this distance requirement.

 - Take advantage of heat barriers such as lee side of ridges, large rocks, or solid structures.

-- Avoid locations that are downwind from the fire.
+- Locations that are downwind from the fire.

-- Avoid locations that are in chimneys, saddles, or narrow canyons.
+- Locations that are in chimneys, saddles, or narrow canyons.

-- Avoid locations that require a steep uphill escape route.
+- Locations that require a steep uphill escape route.